-13 Fall Festivals and Activities in Chattanooga
+11 Fall Activities for Families in Chattanooga

 bird painted on barn

 One of the things Chattanooga is most known for is its historic railway stations and trains.
-The Tennessee Valley Railroad Museum is a hidden gem when it comes to exciting things to do in the area with kids….and what kid doesnā€™t love trains?!
+The Tennessee Valley Railroad Museum is a hidden gem when it comes to exciting things to do in the area with kids….and what kid doesn’t love trains?!
 You can check out their official website where they have a list of all the special themed train rides they offer throughout the year.

 During the fall season, Tennessee Valley Railroad takes several trips through Chattanooga and the surrounding area to showcase the beautiful fall foliage.
 If you choose to book one of these scenic trips, dinner and beverage options are sometimes also available (for a fee) on the trains.
 As exciting as the train ride is itself, little kids may prefer some additional excitement on their trip.

-2. AquaScarium
+2. Oddtober and AquaScarium

 The Tennessee Aquarium in Chattanooga is a must-do attraction for any visitor to the area.
 The aquarium encompasses two separate buildings: one for the River Journey and the other for the Ocean Journey.
 Each side features really great exhibits and a lot of extra fun things for kids.
 You can hold butterflies in the butterfly garden and touch animals like catfish or stingrays in some of the interactive tanks.

 The Tennessee Aquarium is located right on the Tennessee River, and it provides some special fall events like their Oddtober celebration and AquaScarium.
 The Oddtober event, which takes places during the entire month of October, focuses on strange or weird looking animals.
-The AquaScarium event is more Halloween themed with costumes and trick or treating.
-Be sure to check out the Tennessee Aquariumā€™s website for more information on the times these events are offered.
+The AquaScarium event, which is scheduled for Friday, October 24 this year, is more Halloween themed with costumes and trick or treating.

 3. Pumpkin Patches

+The Chattanooga area is full of beautiful local farms that offer corn mazes, pumpkin patches, and fall activities during the autumn months.
+Visitors can enjoy attractions like petting zoos, bonfires, rides, games, and more at nearby farms in the area.
 Most of the Chattanooga pumpkin patches are open beginning in late September through the month of October.
 Some of them even features special events with fireworks or haunted activities.
-You can find more information about local farms to enjoy during the fall in our post on the Best Pumpkin Patches in Chattanooga!
+You can find more information about local farms to enjoy during the fall in my post on the Best Pumpkin Patches in Chattanooga!

 Although not the most stroller-friendly attraction, Rock City is an amazing place to visit with kids who are able to walk on their own.
 It is located on top of Lookout Mountain and offers incredible views!
 You can even look out over seven different states at once from Rock City!
 My daughter loves the trails and cave like features at Rock City.
 She even walked the swinging bridge (mostly) on her own!